MichaelTJones/ladder/README.md

 ...using whatever looping/shell structure makes sense to you.

-If I figure out how to make a subdirectory at Github, then I'll upload some interesting test files. (the above, Moby Dick, Alice in Wonderland, and speeches by Abraham Lincoln and Rev. Martin Luther King, Jr.)
+If I figure out how to make a subdirectory at Github, then I'll upload some interesting test files.
+(Moby Dick, Alice in Wonderland, and speeches by Abraham Lincoln and Rev. Martin Luther King, Jr.)